Times and Seasons – The Book of Revelation FOR TODAY

 (Ruach is a Hebrew word referring to the Holy Spirit, the divine breath of life.)

-We can all learn something from Jesus’ serious warning to the church at Sardis – for example, what is the condition of our own current walk with Christ?
+We can all learn something from Jesus’ serious warning to the church at Sardis – for example, what is the current condition of our own walk with Christ?

 None of us is perfect, and we all have times when we are not being our best.
 God loves us despite this, only asking us to turn back to Him and to lay our burdens at the foot of the cross.
 He wants us to be alive and thriving in Him, and He wants to be included our daily lives.
-It then becomes our joy to ask Him, “How can I serve alongside You today, Lord?”
+It then becomes our joy to ask Him, “How may I serve alongside You today, Lord?”

 Reflection